The Legend of Hei II

 The Legend of Hei II (羅小黑戰記2) is a 2025 Chinese animated action adventure film written and directed by MTJJ and Gu Jie.
 It was released in theaters across China on July 18, 2025.
 The film is the sequel to The Legend of Hei (2019).

 Synopsis

 The story takes place before the animated series and after the first movie.
-Following an attack on the Spirit World, the peace between the spirits and humans is shattered.
+Following an attack on the Spirit World, the peace between the yaojing and humans is shattered.
 Evidence points to Wuxian, putting the master and apprentice in danger.
 Xiaohei and his senior fellow apprentice, Luye, embark on an adventurous journey to uncover the truth, attempting to uncover the hidden hand behind the attack and prevent the outbreak of war between humans and spirits.